skramm/homog2d/README.md

 A test file is provided, needs [Catch](https://github.com/catchorg/Catch2).
 When installed, run `make` (or `make test`).

-To install on your machine, copy `homog2d.hpp` somewhere, or `sudo make install`.
+To install on your machine, copy `homog2d.hpp` somewhere, or `sudo make install` after cloning repo.
 This will copy that file in `/usr/local/include`.

 Usage: see [manual](manual.md)